 Operators can effectively differentiate branded clothing by using RFID clothing tags

-Many department stores with many brands on the market use RFID clothing tags for brand segregation.
+Many department stores with many brands on the market use RFID apparel tags for brand segregation.
 RFID can effectively track the inventory and location of different brands and different series of clothes in the store.
 It has a meager chance of human error compared to bar codes.
 It is because there is very little dependence on people to monitor inventory levels and brand identification using it.

 RFID Clothing Tags Prices